 Why did you decide to participate in this Culture Moves Europe residency?

-Translating the two books I am working on takes a lot of time, and this grant has allowed me to spend three months in France.
-I have been translating for twenty-five years, mainly from English into Spanish, primarily Irish authors, but I have never stopped translating books in French and have always been interested in French culture and literature.
+Translating the two books I’m currently working on is a time-consuming task, and this grant has enabled me to spend three months in France.
+I’ve been translating for twenty-five years, mostly from English into Spanish, primarily works by Irish authors, but I’ve never stopped translating books into French and have always been interested in French culture and literature.

-Working at the International College of Literary Translators allows me to immerse myself in the culture, speak and think in French, and, of course, discuss my doubts with other translators.
+Working at the International College of Literary Translators allows me to immerse myself in the culture, speak and think in French and, of course, discuss any queries I have with other translators.

-Over the past three months, I have met several fellow translators, made friends and shared many experiences.
-We have organised dinners where each resident brought a typical dish from their country, and even musical evenings in a pleasant and supportive atmosphere.
+Over the past three months, I’ve met several fellow translators, made friends and shared many experiences.
+We’ve organised dinners where each resident brought a traditional dish from their country, as well as musical evenings in a warm and supportive atmosphere.

-Of course, we talk about translation, but also about the countries we live in, their customs and peculiarities, the languages spoken there, and the situation of the profession in those countries.
+Of course, we’re talking about translation, but also about the countries we live in, their customs and distinctive features, the languages spoken there, and the state of the profession in those countries.

-Histoire d’un ruisseau suivi de Histoire d’une montagne (The Story of a Stream Followed by The Story of a Mountain), by Élisée Reclus
+Histoire d’un ruisseau suivi de Histoire d’une montagne, de Élisée Reclus

 (Arthaud poche, 2017)

-“As our knowledge and material power increase, our human will manifests itself ever more strongly in the face of nature”.
+‘As our knowledge and material power grow, our human will asserts itself ever more strongly in the face of nature’.

-If human beings paid more attention to the beauty of nature, they would stop rushing around and pause to enjoy happiness by the side of a stream.
-The modest stream, the majestic river, the gentle waterfall or the imposing glacier become, in the eyes of Élisée Reclus, inexhaustible sources of knowledge, sublime manifestations of natural harmony.
-With the curiosity of a scientist and the wonder of a poet, he offers us his reflections on the origin of mountains and waterways, driven by a desire to recover the original simplicity of observing nature.
+If human beings paid more attention to the beauty of nature, they would stop rushing about and pause to savour the joy of sitting by a stream.
+The humble stream, the majestic river, the gentle waterfall or the imposing glacier become, in Élisée Reclus’s eyes, inexhaustible sources of knowledge and sublime manifestations of natural harmony.
+With the curiosity of a scientist and the wonder of a poet, he offers us his reflections on the origin of mountains and watercourses, driven by a desire to rediscover the original simplicity of observing nature.

-Why do humans not follow the example of the stream, which carves its path while adapting to the order that surrounds it?
-Observing nature should teach us to progress in a reasoned and respectful manner.
+Why do human beings not follow the example of the stream, which carves its own path whilst adapting to the order around it?
+Observing nature should teach us a way of progressing that is both thoughtful and respectful.
 Only then can we claim to be the most intelligent creatures on Earth.
-Accompanying Élisée Reclus on his walks gives us the opportunity to become aware of this.
+Joining Élisée Reclus on his walks is a chance to become aware of this.

 This post is also available in: Spanish